Lord Patten to stand down from BBC for health reasons

 However, he had admitted the timing was "not ideal" - with both a general election and negotiations over the renewal of the BBC's Royal Charter looming.

-Indeed, Lord Patten was previously believed to have floated the idea of extending his term in order to avoid the process of appointing a successor - which is handled by the government of the day - becoming politicised.'Not perfect'
+Indeed, Lord Patten was previously believed to have floated the idea of extending his term in order to avoid the process of appointing a successor - which is handled by the government of the day - becoming politicised.

 Lord Patten, who will be 70 next week, has had a varied career, including senior roles in the Conservative Party, the chancellorship of Oxford University, the governorship of Hong Kong and a seat in the House of Lords.